Centrasis/radfield3d-nn/ReadMe.md

 This framework is designed to train neural models using spatially resolved radiation fields stored and loaded by [RadFiled3D](https://github.com/Centrasis/RadFiled3D).
 It supports direct per volume and per voxel predictors.
 The framework leverages PyTorch and PyTorch Lightning for model training.

+All methods are described in detail by the paper: [Estimating Spatially Resolved Radiation Fields Using Neural Networks](https://arxiv.org/abs/2512.17654)

 ## Requirements

 All required modules are listed in the `requirements.txt` file.
 Ensure you have all dependencies installed before running the training scripts.